Deobandi movement in South Africa: Background

 In the late 19th and early 20th century, due to the migration of Muslim businessmen from Gujarat to Africa, Deobandi ideology reached Africa.
 In the 19th century, some Muslim students from Surat and Bharuch districts of Gujarat were admitted to Darul Uloom Deoband, and among them were some notable religious scholars.
 The first among them was Ahmed Bujurg Surti, who was a resident of Shimla in Surat.
 In 1903, he graduated from Darul Uloom Deoband.
 He was ordained by Bay'ah to Rashid Ahmad Gangohi, one of the founders of Darul Uloom Deoband.
 One of his teachers was also Mahmud Hasan Deobandi.
 After completing his studies in Deoband, he returned to his birthplace and later traveled to South Africa.
 Ismail Bismillah was the second outstanding graduate of the Deoband who went to South Africa.
 Later, he went to Burma and then started teaching at the Jamia Islamia Talimuddin.

-Anyway, the first direct student of the Deoband from South Africa was Muhammad bin Musa Afrika.
-He was originally a resident of Simla, which is associated with Dabhel in the Surat district of Gujarat, but his family had moved to South Africa a few generations ago and established residence in Johannesburg.
+The first direct student of the Deoband from South Africa was Muhammad bin Musa Afrika.
+He was originally a resident of Simla, which is associated with Dabhel in the Surat district of Gujarat, but his family had moved to South Africa a few generations before and established residence in Johannesburg.
 He was a student of the hadith scholar Anwar Shah Kashmiri at Deoband.
 After completing his studies, he returned to Johannesburg where, alongside his extensive business ventures, he provided extensive religious services.
 He founded the Waterval Islamic Institute in Johannesburg for teaching Islamic and contemporary sciences.
 He built a building for it and bore all its expenses himself.
 He was responsible for providing free boarding facilities for students in accordance with the arrangements of Darul Uloom Deoband.
 He was the president of the Jamiat Ulama-e-Transvaal for many years.
 He was primarily indebted to the huge financial assistance for the construction and progress of Jamia Islamia Talimuddin.
 He was always interested in academic work.
 He founded a writer's organization in Dabhel called Majlis-e-Ilmi where the credit for publishing important books by Indian scholars was due.
 He died on 16 April 1963, in Johannesburg.